GregoCys/W8_Brandon_Gregory/README.txt

 //                                                                                     //
 // 9.
 If you try to divide by zero, you will be prompted that you cannot divide by     //
 //    zero and be prompted a second time to enter two numbers.
 If you try to divide    //
-//    by zero the second time, you will be brought back to the main menu.              //
+//    by zero the second time, you will return to the main menu.                       //
 //                                                                                     //
 // 10.
 To save MPG or Simple Pay calculations to a file, select the corresponding      //
 //     option from the menu.
 You can also view saved files directly from the menu.     //
 //   										                                                               //
 // 11.
 Total pay will be shown at the end of the file but will not be saved to the     //
 //     text file.								                                                       //
 //           									                                                         //
 // 12.
-To exit the program, select the 'Exit' option from the menu.
+Select the 'Exit' option from the menu to exit the program.
 A thank you         //
 //     message featuring your name will appear, and the program will close.            //
 /////////////////////////////////////////////////////////////////////////////////////////